loader-image

 The Loft Over Angelos

 For a delightful journey back into the history of Cumberland Gap, there are few places better than the Loft Over Angelos.
-It sits over Angelo’s In The Gap, in a
+It sits over Angelo’s In The Gap, in a building dating back to 1890 that is also the home

 Read More »